breuleux/terminus/README.md

 -------

 Terminus requires `node` to be installed.
-A bit annoyingly, the `setWindowSize` function, which allows resizing the pty, disappeared in node 0.6.0, so you'll have to install an older version for the time being.
+A bit annoyingly, the `tty.setWindowSize` function, which allows terminal resizing, disappeared in node 0.6.0, so you'll have to install an older version for the time being.
 Here's exactly what to do:

 ``` bash
 # install node